8 Best TOEFL Tips to Get a Fantastic Exam Score!

 Try to develop your own note-taking style to help you save time.
 For example, listen to the following passage:

 The study is the latest to suggest that snakes evolved from land lizards that lost their limbs while adapting to a slithery, subterranean lifestyle.
 Another theory posits that today’s snakes descended from marine reptiles—with a svelte body and lack of legs serving as adaptations to move through a watery home.

 You may choose to take the following notes, by keeping only the keywords and using arrows as helpful symbols.
 You may also use numbers to show the number of main ideas:

 - snakes <— reptiles, svelte body, no legs

-Practice by reading academic texts and listening to lectures and by doing exam-like practice tests.
+One of the best ways to prepare for the reading and listening parts of the exam is by reading academic texts and listening to lectures while doing exam-like practice tests.
 Look for the main ideas.
-They are usually signposted (marked) with discourse markers.
-Click that link to learn more about discourse markers.
-Basically, they are common phrases that introduce information.
+They are usually signposted (marked) with discourse markers — common phrases that introduce information.

 After you learn what they look like, you will see them everywhere.

 For example, look for phrases like, “another point that I’d like to make…” and “this takes us to… ” or rhetorical questions like, “why is this so important?”
 You will find important information near these kinds of phrases.

 7. Record Yourself to Practice Speaking and Use Writing Samples